Three Types of Geography Data

 When working with these three data types, keep in mind that they come from different sources, so they may not always "add up" against each other.
 For example, if you look at several DMAs® in a certain state against that state's attribute, the numbers may look a bit off.
 Keep in mind that DMAs® can span two or more states, but primarily keep in mind that these three data types come from different sources.

-Understanding the New Geography Data
+Understanding the Geography Data

 - Understand where your audiences are at the Congressional District level